falco-talon/falco-talon.github.io/content/en/docs/concepts/_index.md

 └──────────┘      └─────────────┘
 ```

-## Glossary
+## Keywords

+### Event

-* `event`: an event detected by `Falco` and sent to its outputs
+Represent a possible threat or suspicious action detected by `Falco` and sent to its outputs.

+### Rule

-* `rule`: defines criterias for linking the events with the actions to apply
+The rule define the criterias for linking the events with the actions to run.

+### Action

-* `action`: each rule can sequentially run actions, each action refers to an actionner
+Each rule can sequentially run actions, each action refers to an actionner.

+### Actionner

-* `actionner`: defines what to the action will do
+It defines what to the action will do.

+### Notifier

-* `notifier`: defines what outputs to notify with the result of the action
+It defines what outputs to notify with the result of the action.